-During this quarter, ABC No Rio legal and construction teams were remobilized following the pauses on construction activities in NYC due to the Covid-19 Pandemic and they have resumed work on finalizing the remaining property protection plans with the respective neighboring property owners.
-These property protection plans are required by the New York City Department of Buildings before approval for construction work can be granted.
-All parties are now hopeful that the construction of the ABC No Rio new flagship facility would commence in early fall 2020 with an anticipated four to six months schedule for Phase 1 (excavation and foundation work) which LMDC is funding.
+During this quarter, ABC No Rio legal and construction teams with the addition of a new engineer claim to have gotten very close to finalizing the two remaining license access agreements/ protection plans with the respective neighboring property owners.
+These license access agreements/protection plans are required by the City of New York Department of Buildings before approval for construction work can be granted.
+All parties are now hopeful that the construction of the ABC No Rio new flagship facility would commence in early 2021 with an anticipated four to six months schedule for Phase 1 (excavation and foundation work) which LMDC is funding.

 The continued vitality of New York as a world center for the arts requires the continued viability of grass-roots arts institutions such as ABC No Rio.
 The proposed ABC No Rio new home will provide improved facilities and resources for cultural, community and educational uses, and ABC No Rio anticipates increased demand for such use.
-The new facility will allow ABC No Rio to help meet the need for cultural services in New York City, benefiting the artists, performers, writers and musicians with a place to create and present their work, and for audiences to enjoy it.
+The new facility will allow ABC No Rio to help meet the need for cultural services in New York City, benefiting the artists, performers, writers and musicians with a place to create and present their work, and for audiences to enjoy it